 The Wet Tropics Management Authority’s Scientific Advisory Committee (SAC) is a statutory committee under Queensland legislation.
-The function of the Scientific Advisory Committee is to advise the Authority’s Board on scientific research that will contribute to the protection and conservation of the Area and scientific developments relevant to the protection or conservation of the Area.
+The function of the SAC is to advise the Authority’s Board on scientific research that will contribute to the protection and conservation of the Area and scientific developments relevant to the protection or conservation of the Area.

-The Committee comprises of eight members with scientific expertise and knowledge relevant to the protection, conservation, rehabilitation and presentation of the Area, e.g. biophysical, bio-cultural or economics expertise; social sciences (including governance) or nature-based tourism/recreation sciences.
+The SAC comprises eight members with scientific expertise and knowledge relevant to the protection, conservation, rehabilitation and presentation of the Area, e.g. biophysical, bio-cultural or economics expertise; social sciences (including governance) or nature-based tourism/recreation sciences.